gknob/epfl-workshop-2013/README.md

   Current application currently generates a long hexadecimal string, which no one can memorize.
   This allows a minimal security of orders.
   One idea could be to generate meaningful but hard-to-guess strings, like for instance PINKRABBIT13, FERRARIF40, etc.

+## Participant's repositories
+We'll list the GitHub or other URLs of the participant's work here.